phstc/phstc.github.com/_posts/2013-04-02-monit-restarts-unicorn-usr2-you-are-doing-it-wrong.md

 Firstly, you can hide an internal problem.
 You don't need to be a hacker like the [Stripe guys](http://blog.nelhage.com/2013/03/tracking-an-eventmachine-leak/) going too deep to discover the cause of the memory leak, but you should, at least have a look at.

-Secondly, if you are using [AWS AutoScaling](http://aws.amazon.com/autoscaling/), you probably use AutoScaling Policies ([avoid Cloud Smells](http://pablocantero.com/blog/2012/09/07/use-auto-scaling-avoid-cloud-smells/)), in this scenario your Resource Testing can conflict with AutoScaling Policies.
-If you have a Scale Up `if cpu > 80%` and a Resource Testing for the same, one will "annulate" other.
+Secondly, if you are using [AWS AutoScaling](http://aws.amazon.com/autoscaling/), you probably use AutoScaling Policies ([avoid Cloud Smells](http://pablocantero.com/blog/2012/09/07/use-auto-scaling-avoid-cloud-smells/)).
+In this scenario your Resource Testing can conflict with AutoScaling Policies.
+If you have a Scale Up `if cpu > 80%` and a Resource Testing for the same, one will nullify the other.